 What Is Pulse Code Modulation (PCM)?
-How Does It Work?
+How Does It Work in 2026?

 Pulse code modulation (PCM) brings digital audio to life.
 Phones, televisions, and computers all use PCM in some way to deliver crisp, high-resolution sound.
 Keep reading to learn precisely how this process works, alongside its significant advantages and disadvantages.